Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Colorado State and its opponents have not yet scored more than 55 points in a game this year.
+- Colorado State and its opponents have not yet scored more than 55 points in a game this season.

 - Utah State's games have gone over 55 points in two opportunities this season.